brucilo1/SportsRanking/README.md

 Steps to run the program:

-1) Update the config.properties file with the correct path where the configuration files will reside.
+1) Update the .../src/main/resources/config.properties file with the correct path where the configuration files will reside.
 By default it is set to "C:\hssrs\".

 2) Copy all the /configs/*.yaml files to the folder set in step 1